 However, some care providers believe that the cord and placenta have innate “resuscitation equipment” qualities worth considering as well.
 You can read about some of them here.

 Are There Any Risks Of Delayed Cord Clamping?

 Another concern sometimes mentioned is polycythemia, or blood that is too thick to properly oxygenate tissues.
-Researchers also looked at this issue in the Cochrane analysis just mentioned and did not find anything statistically significant.
+Researchers also looked at this issue in the Cochrane analysis I just mentioned – they did not find anything statistically significant.

 What About Cord Blood Banking?

 “Delayed cord clamping is not often compatible with cord blood donation or storage.
-The reason being is that in order for them to collect the amount of blood they want to store, some collectors will say that they need the cord cut immediately, and some (as confirmed by one of the biggest Australian cord blood collection companies, as recently as September 2013) will only allow up to 60 seconds before they want the cord clamped.
+The reason being is that in order for them to collect the amount of blood they want to store, some collectors will say that they need the cord cut immediately, and some . . . will only allow up to 60 seconds before they want the cord clamped.
 This is not long enough for most of the benefits to reach your baby.
 If you would like your baby to have it’s full supply of cord blood, you may need to reconsider you plans to donate or store cord blood.